artfulrobot/uk.artfulrobot.civicrm.importhelper/docs/usage.md

 3. Last name
 4. Email

-So you may need to rearrange your spreadsheet columns a bit to fit. **Don't worry if some of these are blank** - e.g. if you don't have titles, names or emails for some rows.
+So you probably need to rearrange your spreadsheet columns a bit to fit. **Don't worry if some of these are blank** - e.g. if you don't have titles, names or emails for some rows.
 Obviously you'll need *something* in there, but it's fine if your data just has emails, or just has names, for example.

 Nb.
-If your data has a single "Name" column instead of separate first and last names, stick that in column 2 (or "B" in spreadsheet land) - the one for first name.
+If your data has a single "Name" column instead of separate first and last names, stick that in column 2 (or "B" in spreadsheet-speak) - the one for first name.

 ### Example